Want to do well on your exams? Get some sleep

 Technology in the bedroom is a bad idea.

-So, if you want to ace your tests and study well this semester, it’s time to listen to your mom and get to bed.
+If you want to ace your tests and study well this semester, it’s time to listen to your mom and get to bed.
 Do it for your brain.

 Thanks for reading, ClassTrackers!